LorenzDuremdes/Second-Brain/psychological trauma.md

 1. ...he and Seligman had found that the only way to teach the traumatized dogs to get off the electric grids when the doors were open was to repeatedly drag them out of their cages so they could physically experience how they could get away^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 44]
 	1. **related**: [[amygdala-based anxiety]]
 	2. did my patients also need to have physical experiences to restore a visceral sense of control?^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 44]
+2. [[learned helplessness]] → psychological trauma^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
+68–69]
+	1. being able to move and do something to protect oneself is a critical factor in determining whether or not a horrible experience will leave long-lasting scars

 # [[physiology]]
 1. another characteristic they shared was that even their most relaxed conversations seemed stilted,lacking the natural flow of gestures and facial expressions that are typical among friends (psychological trauma)^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 38]